AI-sandbox/MergeGenome/readmes/README_4_impute.md

 ## 4. Impute SNPs (from short to large dataset)

-You can impute the missing variables of the shorter dataset to have the same SNPs as the larger dataset as follows:
+You can impute the missing SNPs in a gt dataset to have the same SNPs as in the reference dataset as follows:

 ```
 for chr in {1..38};